RTEMS/rtems-docs/c-user/linker_sets.rst

     The ``set`` parameter itself must be a valid C designator on which no macro expansion is performed.
 It uniquely identifies the linker set.

+NOTE:
+    The compiler may try to be smart.
+In general it will not work to assign linker set begin and end addresses to pointer variables and treat them like ordinary pointers.
+The compiler may exploit the fact that actually two distinct objects are involved and use this to optimize.
+To avoid trouble use :ref:`RTEMS_LINKER_SET_SIZE`, :ref:`RTEMS_LINKER_SET_ITEM_COUNT`,
+    :ref:`RTEMS_LINKER_SET_IS_EMPTY` and :ref:`RTEMS_LINKER_SET_FOREACH`.

 .. raw:: latex